Nuku Hiva: Nuku Hiva Campaign

 Meanwhile, unknown to Porter on 28 August 1814, a Royal Navy flotilla with HMS Briton anchored off Nuku Hiva.
-They found that Porter had built Fort Madison, Nuku Hiva and a villa on the island, which the natives destroyed after his ship left.
+They found that Porter had built Fort Madison, Nuku Hiva and a villa on the island, which the natives destroyed after his ship had left.
 Before his departure, Thomas Staines, with the consent of the local tribes excepting the "Typees" from the Tai Pi Valley, took possession of Nuku Hiva on behalf of the British Crown.

 When Porter got back to the US, he went in front of the United States Congress and proudly told Congress that he claimed the Washington Islands as American.
 Congress was aghast that American sailors would cohabitate with the islanders, leading Congress to decline Porter's claim.
 Congress didn't want the shame that American sailors would act like that.
 Some years later, Porter became chief of Mexico's navy.

-In 1842 France took possession of the whole group and established a settlement which was abandoned in 1859.
+In 1842, France took possession of the whole group and established a settlement, which was abandoned in 1859.